chkp-dhouari/SourceGuard/README.md

 The SourceGuard scanner will provide SAST and DAST for source code and container images. there are many SAST and DAST scanners such Clair and Anchore but the true se3curity value is with the ability to find CVEs and Critical Malware.
-We at CheckPoint will be using ThreatCloud on the scanner backend.
+SOURCEGUARD will be using ThreatCloud on backend using the MD5/SHA256 signatures of the content scanned.
 ThreadCloud is the market leading vulnerability and CVE DB that is been succesfully used on our endpoint security.
 ThreatCloud will bring the best CVE and Malware DBs engine with our SAST and DAST security. https://community.checkpoint.com/t5/CheckMates-Nuggets/What-is-Threat-Cloud/td-p/47738